 The actual costs will depend on true labor rates, actual site conditions, final project scope, and other variable factors.
 The alternative with the lowest cost to implement would be Alternative 1, which requires no further action; therefore, no costs are incurred.
-Alternative 2 requires relatively low costs compared to Alternative 5, which is the costliest to implement.
+Alternative 2 requires relatively low costs compared to Alternative 5, which is the costliest approach to implement.

-Costs range from \$0 (Alternative 1) to approximately \$7M (Alternative 5).
-Alternative 5 has the highest cost, because of the costs to rent and operate heavy equipment required for sifting.
+Costs range from \$0 (Alternative 1) to approximately \$69 million (Alternative 5).
+Alternative 5 has the highest cost, because of the expenses associated with renting and operating the heavy equipment required for sifting.
 Table 6 summarizes costs for all alternatives.